 Business people and customers from foreign markets will appreciate your efforts to familiarize yourself with their culture.
 Buyers and sellers who will most certainly be more inclined to do business with you.

 Also important, the name of your company or its brand image could be interpreted in an unflattering manner in the language or culture of your target country.
-Make sure the necessary verifications are made in advance to avoid any misinterpretation.
+Make sure the necessary verification are made in advance to avoid any misinterpretation and embarrassment.

 When we refer to our global exports we refer to our top export destinations such as United States, China, Japan, Mexico and United Kingdom.
 And, when we refer to our global imports we refer to our top import sources such as United States, China, Mexico, Germany and Japan.